Mel Stride

-Sir Melvyn John Stride (born 30 September 1961) is a British politician who has served as Shadow Chancellor of the Exchequer in Kemi Badenoch's Shadow Cabinet since November 2024.
+Sir Melvyn John Stride (born 30 September 1961) is a British politician who served as Shadow Chancellor of the Exchequer in Kemi Badenoch's Shadow Cabinet from November 2024 to August 2026.
 A member of the Conservative Party, he has been the Member of Parliament (MP) for Central Devon since 2010.

-He previously served in the May Government as Financial Secretary to the Treasury and Paymaster General from 2017 to 2019 and as Leader of the House of Commons and Lord President of the Council from May to July 2019.
+He previously served in the May government as Financial Secretary to the Treasury and Paymaster General from 2017 to 2019 and as Leader of the House of Commons and Lord President of the Council from May to July 2019.
 From 2019 to 2022 he sat as a backbencher, serving as Chair of the Treasury Select Committee.
 From October 2022 to July 2024, during the government of Rishi Sunak, Stride served as Secretary of State for Work and Pensions.
 Following the Conservative Party's defeat in the 2024 general election, Stride was appointed Sunak's Shadow Secretary of State for Work and Pensions.
 On Sunak's departure he launched his bid to become Leader of the Conservative Party, but was eliminated on the second ballot of MPs.
-Following Kemi Badenoch's victory in the 2024 leadership election she appointed Stride as Shadow Chancellor.
+Following Kemi Badenoch's victory in the 2024 leadership election she appointed Stride as Shadow Chancellor of the Exchequer.

 Early life and education

-Melvyn Stride was born in Ealing, in London, on 30 September 1961.
+Melvyn John Stride was born in Ealing, in London, on 30 September 1961.
 He was educated at Portsmouth Grammar School, a private day school in the city of Portsmouth on England's South Coast, and then studied Philosophy, Politics and Economics at St Edmund Hall, at the University of Oxford, where he was elected president of the Oxford Union.
+Stride was made an Honorary Fellow of St Edmund Hall, at the University of Oxford in 2025.

 Life and career

-In 1987, Stride set up a business jointly controlled with his wife, Venture Marketing Group, specialising in trade exhibitions, conferences and publishing, which was expanded to the United States.
-The US company was sold, and Stride resigned as director of the company in 2007.
-He was a director of several companies, resigning from the last of them in December 2020.
+In 1987, Stride set up a business specialising in trade exhibitions, conferences and publishing, which was expanded to the United States.
+The US company was sold.